 Copies of any appropriate risk assessments.

-Copies of any environmental policies should you have them
+Copies of any environmental policies should you have them.

 In addition, note that the tender submission should provide sufficient information to allow assessment against the criteria outlined in Section 11.

 All tenderers are requested to carefully read the Terms and Conditions applying to this contract.
 It is assumed that all costs associated with the production of figures, reproduction of photographs and the final report are accounted for within the rates and fees given.